ringoldsdev/laygo-python/wiki/Home.md

 **Laygo** is the lightweight Python library for data pipelines that I wish existed when I first started.
 It's designed from the ground up to make data engineering simpler, cleaner, and more intuitive, letting you build resilient, in-memory data workflows with an elegant, fluent API.

 It's built to grow with you.
 Scale seamlessly from a single local script to thousands of concurrent serverless functions with minimal operational overhead.
-Process data in parallel, branch into multiple analysis paths, and handle errors gracefully - all with the same clean, chainable syntax.

 **Key Features:**